autogluon/autogluon/docs/tutorials/course/core.md

 ```{.python .input}
 h.rand
 ```

 .. _NestedExampleObj:

-We can also use it in a Nested Space such as :class`autogluon.space.Categorical`.
+We can also use it within a Nested Space such as :class:`autogluon.space.Categorical`.
 In this example, the resulting nested space will be sampled from

 ```{.python .input}